Ryan Hartman: International play

 Hartman competed for the United States in the 2012 IIHF World U18 Championships.
 He recorded six points, two goals and four assists, in six games.
 As a member of the American team, Hartman received a gold medal.

 Hartman played for the U.S. in the 2013 World Junior Ice Hockey Championships.
 He accumulated three points, two goals and an assist, in seven games.
 As a member of the U.S. team, Hartman received a gold medal.
 He posted four points with the U.S. team in the 2014 World Junior Ice Hockey Championships, two goals and two assists, in five games.

 Personal life

-As a 13-year-old, Hartman played football for the Bloomingdale Bears youth football team, along with his friend and teammate Vinnie Hinostroza.
+As a 13-year-old, Hartman played football for the Bloomingdale Bears youth football team, along with his friend and former teammate Vinnie Hinostroza.

 As of the 2024–25 NCAA season, his 7-years-younger brother, Tanner, plays hockey for the Brown Bears in the ECAC.